 As the leaders of this international collaboration, Henk Hogeveen, Marcia Endres, Nicolas Lyons and Dave Kelton endeavor to establish an unbiased, progressive, collaborative network for advancing the exciting field of precision dairy farming.
 This informal network will work together, possibly with others, to host precision dairy farming meetings each year.
 We envisage two types of meetings: regional meetings, aimed at regional dairy producers and advisors as a means of extension as well as International Scientific meetings, as a means to exchange research results and think and discuss developments in the field of precision dairy farming.
 The meetings will be focused on the technology needs of dairy farmers and dairy cows with a strong emphasis on adoption, implementation, and real-world applications.
 By nature, this collaboration will intimately involve many innovative strategic commercial partners.

-was born in Nijkerk, the Netherlands and grew up on a dairy farm that was later moved to Leusden where he grew up.
+was born in Nijkerk, the Netherlands on a dairy farm that was later moved to Leusden where he grew up.
 At the age of 22, Henk had to decide whether to become a farmer or not.
 After some doubts (and depending on the weather and milk price still some regrets), Henk did not take over the family farm.
-In one of the first precision dairy farming projects in the world (the Dutch “Milk Production Project”), he received his PhD at the Veterinary Faculty of Utrecht University on the topic of Automated diagnosis of mastitis problems.
+In one of the first precision dairy farming projects in the world (the Dutch “Milk Production Project”), in 1994 he received his PhD at the Veterinary Faculty of Utrecht University on the topic of Automated diagnosis of mastitis problems.
 After work at various Dutch research institutes, always on the crossroads of dairy farm (animal health) management, technology and economics he started working at the Business Economics group of Wageningen UR, where he currently holds a personal chair in Animal Health Management.
 As part of that position he is also associated with the Faculty of Veterinary Medicine of Utrecht University.
-Together with his team of postdocs, PhD students and MSc students he works on high quality research to support farmers with decisions on animal health.
+Together with his team of faculty, postdocs, PhD students and MSc students he works on high quality research to support farmers with decisions on animal health.
 He does so by combining knowledge on animal health and physiology with economic modelling.
 Precision dairy farming is one of the fields Henk is active in.